rebootoio/vaxiin-doc/docs/introduction/overview.md

 Sure, here's a short demo of the following actions:
 - get list of devices
-- get the state of a zombie device
+- get the screenshot of a zombie device
-- get the screenshot of said zombie
 - create a rule to automate zombie recovery
-- get list of rules

-If the terms don't make sense to you (yet), check out the [glossary](introduction/glossary).

 ![Vaxiin demo](/img/vaxctl_usage_33.gif)